Sports News Roundup: Tennis-Serena's farewell tour gets top billing on Day One at U.S. Open; Cycling: Kenyan cyclist Kangangi dies after crash in Vermont and more | Sports-Games

 Sports News Roundup: Tennis-Serena's farewell tour gets top billing on Day One at U.S. Open; Cycling: Kenyan cyclist Kangangi dies after crash in Vermont and more

 A 21-7 defeat of Samoa saw Australia seal top spot in the standings after defending champions South Africa failed to reach the quarter-finals at Dignity Health Sports Park.
-Rugby: Foster back under pressure after Christchurch shock Less than two weeks after a ringing endorsement from New Zealand Rugby (NZR), All Blacks coach Ian Foster is under renewed pressure following a third successive home loss this season.
+Rugby-All Black coach back under pressure after Argentina shock Less than two weeks after a ringing endorsement from New Zealand Rugby (NZR), All Blacks coach Ian Foster is under renewed pressure following a third successive home loss this season.

 Following is a summary of current sports news briefs.